It may be a little embarrassing when guests leave your home all covered in dog hair. And you'll find most of it all over the furniture.

 Certain tools are effective with dogs that shed either a little or a lot and leave their hair all over your clothes and furniture.
 Deshedding tools are specifically designed for this purpose, but you have to keep up with your pet's grooming routine.

 Suitable for: Any dog hair length or type.

-It will reduce dog hair for a day or two ,and keep Fido feeling comfortable until you can really get to work on his coat.
+It will reduce dog hair for a day or two and keep your shedding dog feeling comfortable until you can really get to work on their coat.

 Here’s the order of events:

 - Brush first to loosen hair and remove tangles;

 - Bathe to wash out any missed hair;